Bangladesh sues Manila-based bank in NY over heist

 Abu Hena Mohd.
-Rajee Hassan, head of Bangladesh Bank’s Finance Intelligence Unit, told The Associated Press Friday that the case was filed in the Southern District Court of New York against Rizal Commercial Banking Corp.
+Rajee Hassan, head of Bangladesh Bank’s Finance Intelligence Unit, confirmed Friday that the case was filed in the Southern District Court of New York against Manila-based Rizal Commercial Banking Corp., or RCBC.

+“Yes, we have done it online through a firm there and it has been accepted,” Hassan said.
+“Our next procedures will follow accordingly as we want our money back.
+This is our people’s precious money,” he said.

 Court documents say hackers from North Korea used fraudulent orders on the SWIFT payments system to steal the money.
 The money was sent to accounts at the Philippines’ bank and then vanished into the casino industry in the Philippines.
 The complaint says the funds’ ultimate destination remains unclear.